A globetrotter’s guide to using your annual leave

 Did you know that a whopping 80 per cent of holidaymakers either lose, forget or have something stolen when on their travels?
 That’s right – a survey carried out by eShores revealed this staggering statistic, and just 40 per cent of people actually get their stuff back.
 Mainly, it’s the usual suspects such as sunglasses that go missing – sunglasses, cameras and other holiday essentials.
-A little bit of forward planning can help you keep safe and secure when travelling on your gap year – here’s what you need to know.
+A little bit of forward planning (and our travel insurance for young travellers) can help you keep safe and secure when travelling on your gap year – here’s what you need to know.

 Alright, alright, the last thing you want to be doing when you land in a country as exciting as Thailand or Singapore is get on the phone to your parents, but it’s good to let them know where you are, and that you have arrived safely.
 Don’t do it with your flashy, expensive smartphone though, as you’ll attract unwanted attention and could be liable for a mugging if you aren’t careful.
 Also, roaming charges abroad mean you’ll be paying through the nose if you so much as send a text home.
 Instead, buy a cheap phone and local pay-as-you-go SIM card.
 This way, it won’t matter too much if the phone you’re using is stolen, and you won’t be marked out as a rich foreigner when you whip it out.